madhushika-madhubhani/fast-track-training-with-krish/12-increment-decremnt-using-event-emiter/README.md

-⁕ Child component have buttons to increment and decremen by 1.
+⁕ Child component have buttons to increment and decrement by 1.
 Parent component need to present the current count.

 ✔ used : @Input @output property decorators , Event Emiiter ✔ Interpolation